-To help simplify your safety efforts, the J. J. Keller® SAFETY MANAGEMENT SUITE offers 125+ pre-written safety plan templates for OSHA, EPA and DOT.
-Just choose your topic, fill out the form and in minutes you’ll have a comprehensive written plan that’s built for your business.
+J. J. Keller® SAFETY MANAGEMENT SUITE offers 125+ pre-written safety plan templates to help you comply with OSHA, EPA, DOT, and more.
+Just choose a topic, fill out the form, and you’ll have a comprehensive written plan customized for your business in minutes.

 When asked by outside auditors how we keep updated on environmental issues, we just tell them J. J. Keller keeps us updated.
 Safety Management Suite offers what we need and the staff is very helpful.
 The SDS section and Plans and Policies are especially helpful.
 Try it, you will like it.